-A few months later she told me she was glad I had stayed after her for the recipe.
-No one in her large family had ever shown an interest in learning how to make these rolls and she was glad I had the recipe and technique, and that knowledge would not die with her.
-I am so glad too, and I am sharing it with you because I have also found that no one in my family has any interest in learning this recipe and technique either.
+I am sharing it with you because I have found that no one in my family has any interest in learning this recipe and technique.
 And it. should. not. be. lost!
 There are just too good!

-I'm going to give this recipe and technique here today exactly as I learned it in honor of Mrs. M. But I want to tell you that I normally down following all the little details (like the warm water in the sink) because I don't really believe they are necessary.
+I'm going to give this recipe and technique here today exactly as I learned it.
+But I want to tell you that I normally don't following all the little details (like the warm water in the sink) because I don't really believe they are necessary.
 Yes it uses a lot of butter, but I encourage you to try it exactly as is before you make any changes ok?
 Please use real butter too.

 Pour yeast into the warm water and stir.
 It will proof; foam and grow if it's good. (not over 110 degrees or it will kill the yeast, not under 100 degrees) Measure flour** into a separate bowl.